NCEAS/metacat/CONTRIBUTING.md

 review the changes, and to maintain a record of the development branch commits.
 This pull request will be reviewed by another developer, and, after issues and feedback have been resolved, the pull request can be merged into main.
-This cycle can be repeated multiple times until all features have been tested and merged into main.
-At this point, if all features for the planned release have been merged to main, then the main branch can be merged to the `releases` branch, and tagged with the new release tag for that release.
-At this point, the tip of the `releases` branch will reflect the new release and the main branch is ready for work on the next release.
+This cycle can be repeated multiple times until all features planned for the release have been fully tested in `develop` and approved.
+At release time, the finalized `develop` state is merged to `main`, that merge commit SHA is tagged with the new release tag, and then merged back to `develop`.
+At this point, the tip of `main` reflects the new stable release, the relase tag, `main` branch and `develop` branch all point at the same commit hash, and development continues in `develop` for the next release.

 ## Testing